-Outcome: Cutaquig will be covered as a medical benefit and should not be added to the pharmacy formularies.
+Outcome: Cutaquig will be covered as a medical benefit and should not be added to the GHP Family formulary.
 It will require a prior authorization and will be added to the existing medical IVIG policy (MBP 4.0) below.

 Primary Humoral Immunodeficiencies, including combined immunodeficiencies